 - Managing E-discovery

 - Red Flags and Risk Areas for Arbitrators

 - Dealing with Difficult Attorneys in Arbitrations

-Her speaking engagements have included: moderating panels at the 2016 and 2017 ABA Arbitration Training Institute; "Avoiding Pitfalls in Drafting Awards" at the 2017 ABA Dispute Resolution Section Spring Conference; "Dispositive Motion in Arbitration" for the 2016 ABA Dispute Resolution Section Spring Conference; "Arbitration for Litigators", State Bar of California Annual Meeting, 2013; "Preventing the Runaway Arbitration", ABA Annual Convention; "Conducting an Effective and Efficient Arbitration", State Bar of California Annual Meeting, 2010.
+Her speaking engagements have included: moderating panels on Managing the Evidentiary Hearing at the 2018, 2017 and 2016 ABA Arbitration Training Institute; "Arbitrability and Jurisdiction" at the 2018 ABA Dispute Resolution Section Spring Conference; "Avoiding Pitfalls in Drafting Awards" at the 2017 ABA Dispute Resolution Section Spring Conference; "Dispositive Motion in Arbitration" for the 2016 ABA Dispute Resolution Section Spring Conference; "Arbitration for Litigators", State Bar of California Annual Meeting, 2013; "Preventing the Runaway Arbitration", ABA Annual Convention; "Conducting an Effective and Efficient Arbitration", State Bar of California Annual Meeting, 2010.

 Other speaking engagements have included: "Ethics in the Corporate Context" for PLI "Understanding the Securities Laws", 2004-07; Panel Moderator on Post-Enron Regulation, ACC Gala, April 2005; California Governor's Conference on Women and Families, November 2004; Panel on Broker-Dealers and Investment Advisers, ABA Business Law Section, April 2004; Women Corporate Counsel Conference, September 2001.